EliGitHub1/AerospikeWithSpringJava/README.md

 Notes:
 =========
 2. Only put and CTOR have been implemented
-3. This version has no test at the moment
+3. This version has no tests at the moment